Hotel Charmante Bergen

 Boutique

 Skostredet is Bergen's trendiest micro-neighborhood: indie boutiques, cobblestones, cocktail bars.
-Three minutes on foot to Bryggen and the Fish Market, but louder than you'd expect after midnight on weekends.
+Three minutes on foot to Bryggen and the Fish Market, but noise is an issue, it can get loud after midnight on weekends.

 What to do nearby